Curated OER

 Infusing Equity by Gender into the Classroom

 Students identify gender stereotypes in magazine advertisements.
-In this gender bias lesson plan, students discuss the problems of gender bias in advertising and develop an understanding of the way advertisements work.
+For this gender bias lesson plan, students discuss the problems of gender bias in advertising and develop an understanding of the way advertisements work.

 Other popular searches